 In the morning you encounter colossal icebergs, some over 328-feet high and more than a half-mile long.
 Most of them are grounded, as the fjord is only about 1,312-feet deep.
 You then land near Sydkap, with fine views of Hall Bredning and a good shot of seeing Arctic hares.

 Today you make a tundra landing on Liverpool Land in Hurry Inlet.
-The afternoon stop is Ittoqqortoormiit, the largest settlement in Scoresby Sund at about five hundred inhabitants.
+The afternoon stop is Ittoqqortoormiit, the largest settlement in Scoresbysund at about 500 inhabitants.
 At the post office you can buy stamps for your postcards or stroll around to see sled dogs and the drying skins of seals and musk oxen.
-In the afternoon you sail south, passing the picturesque landscapes of the Blosseville Coast.
+In the afternoon you'll sail south, passing the picturesque landscapes of the Blosseville Coast.

-A sea day grants you the opportunity to spot whales and seabirds—and at night, the magical northern lights.
+A sea day grants you opportunities to spot whales, seabirds, and the magical northern lights.